vocasle/NEngine/README.md

 I strive to use third party libs as little as possible.
 Because the main goal is to have a firm understanding on how everything works under the hood.

-Game engine is nailed to Windows and DirectX 11.
-I would like to switch to Vulkan in future and add an abstraction layer to support Linux as well.
-But those are plans for distant future.
+Well, that was my goal 6 months ago.
+Right now I have a good grasp of core engine subsystems.

+Recently I have switched to Vulkan.
+I have removed everything and started from scratch.
+Right now I use SDL2 for platform indpendent window creation and user input processing.

+Game engine is written for Windows and utilizes Vulkan.

 List of third party libs:
 1. ImGui
-2. ImGuizmo
 3. mikktspace
 4. stb_image
 5. stb_image_write
-6. tinygltf
+6. fx-gltf
+7. SDL2

 **How to build**

-For now I use CMake + Visual Studio 2022 to build the project.
+For now I use Visual Studio 2022 to build the project.
+Just open NEngine.sln and build.
+Do checkout with git submodules.

-To build with VS 2022 you just need to open the project as CMake project.

-To build with CMake navigate to root of the repo and execute:

-	cmake -DCMAKE_BUILD_TYPE=Debug -DCMAKE_EXPORT_COMPILE_COMMANDS=ON -S . - B build-debug -G Ninja

 ## Roadmap